isabella232/msgraph-openapi-introspection/README.md

 # Microsoft Graph OpenAPI Service
-An API for querying the OpenAPI description of Microsoft Graph The Microsoft Graph OpenAPI Introspection API converts Microsoft Graph CSDL metadata to the respective OpenAPI description.
+An API for querying the OpenAPI description of Microsoft Graph The Microsoft Graph OpenAPI Service converts Microsoft Graph CSDL metadata to the respective OpenAPI description.

 ## Copyright and license